Lorenzo Music: Personal life

 Music was married to composer/writer Henrietta Music for forty-two years.
 Together they had four children.

 Death and legacy

 Music died from complications related to lung and bone cancer on August 4, 2001, at the age of 64.
 His body was cremated, and his ashes were scattered at sea.

-Since Music's death, Frank Welker replaced him as the voice of Garfield in three fully-CGI films, an animated series, and the Nickelodeon crossover fighting video game All-Star Brawl.
-Garfield's voice was also provided by Bill Murray in two live-action films.
-Coincidentally, Music voiced Peter Venkman in the first two seasons of The Real Ghostbusters before being replaced by Dave Coulier.
-Welker provided the voices of Ray Stantz and Slimer in the same series as well.
-In 2024, Chris Pratt voiced Garfield in a reimagined CGI animated film, which departed from Music's interpretation of the character.
+After Music's passing, Frank Welker took over as the voice of Garfield in three fully CGI films, an animated series, and the Nickelodeon crossover fighting video game All-Star Brawl.
+Bill Murray also voiced Garfield in two live-action films.
+Interestingly, Music had voiced Murray’s character, Peter Venkman, in the first two seasons of The Real Ghostbusters before being replaced by Full House star Dave Coulier.
+In that same series, Welker voiced Ray Stantz and Slimer.
+In 2024, Chris Pratt voiced Garfield in a reimagined CGI animated film, which departed from Music’s original vocal style for the character.